JeffHughes/AzureTableFramework/docs/source/index.md

 instead of this:

 |PartitionKey	|	AuthorID	|	RowKey		|	BlogID		|	Timestamp		|	Url			|
 |---------------|---------------|---------------|---------------|-------------------|---------------|
 |HughesJeff		|**HughesJeff**	|Blog1			|**Blog1**		|1 Jan 2016 2:30PM	|Url1			|
 |HughesJeff		|**HughesJeff**	|Blog2			|**Blog2**		|1 Jan 2016 4:30PM	|Url2			|
 ||:small_red_triangle: **Duplicate** :small_red_triangle: || :small_red_triangle: **Duplicate** :small_red_triangle:|||

 The library handles the deduping and reconstruction, behind the scenes.

-**AzureTableDictionary.Items stores a dictionary retreivable by ID** -- Using Items.New() **adds a GUID (as a string) automatically**, and adds the item to the items list by that GUID.
-If you change the ID property value, it won't be automagically reflected in the Items keys list.
+**AzureTableDictionary.Items stores a dictionary retreivable by ID** -- Using Items.New() **adds a GUID automatically**, and adds the item to the items list by that GUID.
+If you change the ID, it won't be automagically reflected in the Items list.

 ```
 DB.Blogs.Items["Blog1"]
 ```

 <!--There are no Server-side relationships and Azure couldn't care less about data definition changes.
 If you want to keep track of-->

 ### Key Similarities to EF

 POCO defined data access

 ## Why Azure Tables?

 I LOVE AZURE TABLES!

 For TCO (for most data needs), AzureTables beats every other database.

 |							| [AzureTableFramework](http://AzureTableFramework.com/ "Visit AzureTableFramework.com")									|
 | ------------------------: | ------------------------------------------------------------------------------------------------------------------------- |